FelipeKaian/reactivity/README.md

-# reactivity
+# ⚡ reactivity

-A minimal and powerful reactive state manager for Flutter, built around a singleton pattern with global status tracking.
+A minimal and elegant state management solution for Flutter.
-`reactivity` lets you rebuild widgets by key, manage global states with enums, and conditionally render UI with zero boilerplate.

-> ⚡ Fast to learn, simple to use, and flexible for complex apps.
+Rebuild only what matters — with zero boilerplate.

+> ✅ Built for performance
+> 🧠 Easy to learn
+> 🎯 Fully compatible with Flutter's widget tree
+> 💙 Ideal for UI-driven apps

 ---

 ## ✨ Features

-- `refresh([key])`: Rebuilds a widget by `ReactiveKey`, or all if `key == null`.
-- `refreshOnly(key)`: Refreshes a specific reactive widget.
-- `refreshAll()`: Refreshes all reactive widgets.
-- `refreshStatus(status)`: Updates a global status and refreshes related widgets.
+- 🔄 `refresh()` — triggers rebuilds globally or by key
-- `setStatus(status)`: Sets a global enum status without refreshing.
+- 🚦 `refreshStatus()` — reactive flow based on enum-like global status
-- `statusOf(Type)`: Returns the current value of a tracked status.
-- Widgets:
-  - `Reactive`: Makes any widget rebuildable on-demand.
-  - `ReactiveStatus`: Switch-case reactive widget for enums.
-  - `ReactiveShow`: Conditionally shows widgets with reactive logic.
+- 🧱 `ValueState`, `InitedState`, `VoidState` — simple state containers with builder linkage
+- 🧩 `Reactive`, `ReactiveStatus`, `ReactiveState`, `ReactiveShow` — widgets that rebuild declaratively
+- ❓ `ReactiveNullable`, `ReactiveNullableList` — null-safe conditionals with expressive UI fallback

 ---

-## 🚀 Getting started
+## 🧠 Getting Started

-No setup required.
-Just install the package and use:
+Add the dependency:

 ```yaml
 dependencies:
   reactivity: ^1.0.0
 ```

-Import the library where needed:
+Import in your Dart code:

 ```dart
 import 'package:reactivity/reactivity.dart';